lulia0228/Document_IE/README.md

 Unfortunately, my net structure only supports 1 batch training and in the future I will add real batch training when I have spare time.

 # Result
-The train data contains 626 scanned recipts with some labeling errors and the test data contains 347 scanned recipts.
+The train data contains 626 scanned receipts with some labeling errors and the test data contains 347 scanned receipts.

 It takes about 20 seconds for training a epoch on one GTX1080 GPU.